onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-Add: A method to change the user agent of the webview.
-Now you can use the SetUserAgent method to set customized user agent for the webview.
+Add: A method to change the user agent of the web view.
+Now you can use the SetUserAgent method to set customized user agent for the web view.
 Add: The Mac Editor now supports for Xcode 6.1 and OSX Yosemite.

-* An orientation issue when you set game as a landscape one, while the webview can not rotated to portrait on iOS 8.
+* An orientation issue when you set game as a landscape one, while the web view can not rotated to portrait on iOS 8.

 ---